nickl-/stalker/README.md

 Stalker - a job queueing DSL for Beanstalk
 ==========================================

 [Beanstalkd](http://kr.github.com/beanstalkd/) is a fast, lightweight queueing backend inspired by mmemcached.
-The [Ruby Beanstalk client](http://beanstalk.rubyforge.org/) is a bit raw, however, so Stalker provides a thin wrapper to make job queueing from your Ruby app easy and fun.
+Stalker originally is a thin wrapper around the quite raw [Ruby Beanstalk client](http://beanstalk.rubyforge.org/), however, I updated it to use its successor [Beaneater](http://beanstalkd.github.com/beaneater/).

 Queueing jobs
 -------------